monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 Terminal errors ignore all typed error handlers and can only be caught by more powerful methods.

-The example below shows how `redeemWith` does nothing to handle unexpected error even if it uses the same type:
+The example below shows how `redeemWith` does nothing to handle unexpected errors even if it uses the same type:

 ```scala mdoc:compile-only
 import monix.bio.BIO